code-review-checklists/java-concurrency/README.md

 <a name="multi-threaded-tests"></a>
 [#](#multi-threaded-tests) T.1. **Are unit tests for thread-safe classes multi-threaded?**
-Single-threaded tests don't really test the thread-safety and concurrency.
+Single-threaded tests don't really test the thread safety and concurrency.

 <a name="concurrent-test-random"></a>
 [#](#concurrent-test-random) T.2. **Isn't a shared `java.util.Random` object used for data